+Chapter Six

-Chapter Six A Thief in the Night
+A Thief in the Night

-1. Before we read this chapter, list quickly several words or phrases that could substitute for the word, "sudden."

-2. I used to travel in the former Eastern European countries when they were under the control of Communist dictators.
+- 1. Before we read this chapter, list quickly several words or phrases that could substitute for the word, "sudden." - 2.
+I used to travel in the former Eastern European countries when they were under the control of Communist dictators.
 Some of my Christian friends had spent time in prison for their faith.
 Their stories were similar.
 All of a sudden armed police would appear at their door and then whisk them away to a mock trial and prison sentence.
 Without any preparation, everything in their life changed, that is, everything but their relationship with Christ.
 Some of your friends, or even you yourself, may have had a "sudden" change enter into your life.
 If so, please tell the group about it.
 What kind of emotion does the word, "suddenly," stir up in you?
-Why do you find it easy or hard to deal with sudden reversals?

-3. Please read chapter six aloud.

-4. The apostle Paul told his disciples that Christ would come again.
+Why do you find it easy or hard to deal with sudden reversals? - 3.
+Please read chapter six aloud. - 4.
+The apostle Paul told his disciples that Christ would come again.
 Here is just one place he talked about that unusual future event.

-Behold!
-I tell you a mystery.
-We shall not all sleep, but we shall all be changed, in a moment, in the twinkling of an eye, at the last trumpet.
-For the trumpet will sound, and the dead will be raised imperishable, and we shall be changed.
+Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed-in a moment, in the twinkling of an eye, at the last trumpet.
+For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 (1 Corinthians 15:51-52)

 What do you think is the point of using the term "twinkling of an eye"?
 Who do you think he is specifically talking about when he says that the dead will be raised and all of us will be changed?

 5. The coming of the Lord will not be such a positive thing for those who are not believers in Christ.
 Read what Paul said in 1 Thessalonians 5:1-3.

-Now concerning the times and the seasons, brothers, you have no need to have anything written to you.
-For you yourselves are fully aware that the day of the Lord will come like a thief in the night.
-While people are saying, "There is peace and security," then sudden destruction will come upon them as labor pains come upon a pregnant woman, and they will not escape.
+But concerning the times and the seasons, brethren, you have no need that I should write to you.
+For you yourselves know perfectly that the day of the Lord so comes as a thief in the night.
+For when they say, "Peace and safety!" then sudden destruction comes upon them, as labor pains upon a pregnant woman.
+And they shall not escape.